 Discover our series of HR MustReads.
 Our goal is to help those who make up the workforce of organisations keep their minds open to the best of what’s written on their craft.
 HR is such a large subject that our MustReads include a wide variety of inspiring books about organisations, management, recruitment, employment, and even anthropology, sociology and psychology!

-Our episode 2 is dedicated to creative organisations.
+This episode is dedicated to creative organisations.
 Read our abstract of Ed Catmull’s Creativity, Inc (2014) to find out how your organisation can be made to foster creativity and innovation.

 Pixar's unique creative culture